 An in-depth introduction to the human skeleton via lecture, lab work using our extensive skeletal collection, and individual research.
 Topics to be explored are (1) anatomy, growth and development, biomechanics, pathologies, and aging and sexing of the human skeleton and (2) forensic theories and methodologies.
-Credits: 3(3-0) Offered spring, odd years
+Credits: 3(3-0) Offered fall, odd years biomes via lectures, films, ethnographies, and discussion; (3) the adaptive significance of human behavior from a cross-species perspective, via assigned readings and discussion; (4) student presentations based upon individual research focused on relevant/related topics in human ecology; and (5) intertwined throughout is an ecosystemic consideration of the earth in relation to anthropogenic activities.
+Credits: 3(3-0) Offered every spring